-Each SASO, excluding Aerial Applicators, shall operate out of a building located on the airport.
-The building shall be of an appropriate size to accommodate the services being offered, be accessible to the public, and be marked with appropriate external signage.
-Each SASO shall provide paved auto parking area appropriate for the needs of the business.
+Each SASO, excluding Aerial Applicators, shall lease the required amount of space from ODA or an existing airport tenant as specified in each SASO Minimum Standards section.
+SASO's required to operate out of a building will ensure the building is of an appropriate size to accommodate the services being offered, is accessible to the public, and is marked with appropriate external signage.
+Each SASO shall provide an auto parking area appropriate for the needs of the business.